sohipatel/sohipatel.github.io/index.md

 ## 📈 Key Experiences

-list, organize by research, volunteering, and work?
+list, organize by research, volunteering, and work? logos instead of bullet points, clicking logo takes you to company site

 ## 🏆 Awards and Press

-list, see okezue and elizabeth
+list w links, see okezue and elizabeth